 - a.
 Individuals must determine whether the activity they are undertaking and the goods, software or technology they are using are controlled by the DSGL.
-This can be aided by the Department of Defence Online DSGL Tool, which consists of: - i.
-DSGL Search to identify whether the goods, software or technology is controlled. - ii.
-Activity Questionnaire to identify whether the export, supply, publishing or brokering activity is controlled. - b.
-If the activity and the good, software or technology are controlled, individuals need to contact International Safeguards for advice on obtaining the appropriate permit for the export (international.safeguards@uq.edu.au).
+The Defence Export Controls website contains a 'Self-assessment guide for "controlled" items' to assist with this process. - b.
+If the activity AND the good, software or technology are controlled, individuals need to contact International Safeguards for advice on obtaining the appropriate permit for the export (international.safeguards@uq.edu.au).
 International Safeguards will mediate all licence and permit applications. - c.
 Permit and approval holders are required to monitor research according to the permit and approval conditions and report suspected non-compliance to International Safeguards as soon as practicable (international.safeguards@uq.edu.au). - d.
 International Safeguards must be notified of each export or supply of items subject to a permit (international.safeguards@uq.edu.au). - e.
 If individuals believe or suspect their goods, software, technology or services may be for a military end-use, or may be for use in a weapons of mass destruction program, they must seek guidance from International Safeguards (international.safeguards@uq.edu.au). - f.
 Individuals must record their research activities related to areas included in the DSGL on an annual basis in the Sensitive Research Register.
 Relevant changes in circumstances must be registered promptly. - g.
 Individuals are responsible for familiarising themselves with the jurisdiction requirements relevant to the location of the activity and its collaborators, and if required, seek International Safeguards' advice prior to engaging in activities.